urho3d/urho3d/Readme.txt

 Building
 --------

-Urho3D uses cmake (http://www.cmake.org) to build.
+Urho3D uses CMake (http://www.cmake.org) to build.
 The process has two steps:

-1) Run cmake in the root directory with your preferred toolchain specified to generate the build files.
-You can use the batch files or shell scripts provided.
-Use cmake_vs2008.bat, cmake_vs2010.bat or cmake_mingw.bat on Windows, and
-cmake_gcc.sh on Linux and Mac OS X.
+1) Run CMake in the root directory with your preferred toolchain specified to generate the build files.
+You can use the batch files or shell scripts provided: cmake_vs2008.bat or cmake_vs2010.bat on Windows, and cmake_gcc.sh on Linux and Mac OS X.

 2) For Visual Studio, open Urho3D.sln and build the configuration(s) you like.
-For gcc, execute make (by default, cmake_mingw.bat or cmake_gcc.sh specify to make a Release build.)
+For gcc, execute make (by default, cmake_gcc.sh specifies to make a Release build.)

 The build process will also compile models and shaders from the Source_Asset directory into Bin/Data/Models & Bin/Data/Shaders.
 On Windows & Direct3D9,